Zig-Zag (company)

 Zig-Zag is a brand of rolling papers that originated in France.
-The Zig-Zag brand produces primarily hand-rolled tobacco related products such as cigarette rolling papers, cigarette tubes and rolling accessories.
+The Zig-Zag brand produces primarily hand-rolled tobacco-related products such as cigarette rolling papers, cigarette tubes and rolling accessories.

-History of Zig-Zag
+History

 The company was founded in 1855 by Maurice and Jacques Braunstein.
 Based in Paris, in 1882 the company built the Papeterie de Gassicourt, a cigarette paper production plant near the town of Mantes-la-Jolie.
-In 1894 they invented the process of "interleaving" rolling papers.
+In 1894, they invented the process of "interleaving" rolling papers.
 They called their papers Zig-Zag after the zigzag alternating packaging process.
 In 1900, Zig-Zag was awarded a gold medal at the Universal Exposition in Paris.

 Success led to expansion in 1919 to a new mill in Thonon-les-Bains.
 During World War II, the company's original facility in Mantes-la-Jolie was destroyed and at war's end, all production was shifted to the Thonon factory.

 With the death of Jacques Braunstein, in the 1950s Zig-Zag was sold to a partnership of the Group Bolloré and competitor JOB.
 In 2000, Zig-Zag became part of Republic Technologies of which Group Bolloré owns 19 percent.

+American company Turning Point Brands, Inc. acquired North American distribution rights for Zig Zag products in 1997.
+In 2021, Zig Zag and Turning Point announced they would be collaborating and launching a studio, Zig Zag Studios.
+Their focus is on a media platform featuring a wide range of artists, culture, art, and lifestyle content.

 Marketing

-Captain Zig-Zag
+The "Zig-zag man"

 The zouave soldier portrayed on the front of Zig-Zag products is colloquially known as the "Zig-Zag man".
 The choice of a member of this French North African regiment as a Zig-Zag icon originates from a folk story about an incident in the battle of Sevastopol.
 When the soldier's clay pipe was destroyed by a bullet, he attempted to roll his tobacco using a piece of paper torn from a musket cartridge.

-In an advertising campaign in the 1960s, Zig-Zag published leaflets with the zouave facing the viewer (much like Uncle Sam) and the caption, "Captain Zig-Zag wants YOU!"
-The reason for using the rank of "captain" is unclear as the Zig-Zag man is portrayed in the fez and embroidered jacket of an ordinary zouave and is not an officer.